ThoughtWorksInc/enableIf.scala/README.md

 ## Limitation

-The `enableIf` annotation does not work for top level traits, classes and objects.
+ * The `enableIf` annotation does not work for top level traits, classes and objects.
+ * The boolean condition been evaluated must refer `class`s or `object`s via fully quantified names from dependency libraries
+ * The boolean condition been evaluated must not refer other `class`s or `object`s from the same library.

 ## Enable different code for Scala.js and JVM targets